leon2401119/retrain/README.md

     lowest total time : 0.054444313049316406
     highest total time : 0.08815765380859375
     average request packet size (MB) : 0.08179362106323242

+  Note : Propagation time for request/response packets are included in "average inference time" since after call to `requests.post(SERVER_URL, data = tosend)` everything is handled by tensorflow serving API, thus impossible to be timed seperately.

 **_In theory, two models should have same performance in terms of correctly predicting the class, further experimenting should easily prove this_**